 - 1. For mixed-use sites, the effective residential area is 2/3 of the site and the effective employment area is 1/3 of the site. - 2.
 Town centre mixed-employment sites, MU3 and MU4 will favour B1 (Offices) and C/D categories (Hotels, Leisure, Cinema).
-General industry and storage/distribution (B2, B8) will not be permitted on these sites due to the disruption caused by lorries in the town centre.
+General industry and storage/distribution (B2, B8) will not be permitted on these sites due to the disruption caused by lorries in the town centre. - 3.
+In addition to those sites identified in Table 13, land at Dragon Street/High Street is anticipated to accommodate in the region of 18 dwellings.
+The site has been previously identified in work undertaken by the SDNPA and East Hants DC.
+It is shown on the map as site H6-2.

-11.3 Getting Around
+11.3 Getting around

-Figure 9 - Traffic and Cycling Improvements
+Figure 9 - Traffic and cycling improvements